leo8799/Agentic-AI/README.md

 - `--force_device_scale`: Set device scale factor to 1.
 If we need accessibility tree, we should use this parameter.
 - `--window_width`: Width, default is 1024.
 - `--window_height`: Height, default is 768.
 (1024 * 768 image is equal to 765 tokens according to [OpenAI pricing](https://openai.com/pricing).)
+- `--start_maximized`: Maximized the browser's width and height.
 - `--fix_box_color`: We utilize [GPT-4-ACT](https://github.com/ddupont808/GPT-4V-Act), a Javascript tool to extracts the interactive elements based on web element types and then overlays bounding boxes.
 This option fixes the color of the boxes to black.
 Otherwise it is random.

 ### Develop Your Prompt